jhpyle/docassemble/_docs/interviews.md

     <script src="https://interview.example.com/static/app/bundlenojquery.js"></script>
 {% endhighlight %}

-Another complication of embedding using a `<div>` is avoidance of problems with [CORS].
+Another complication of embedding is avoidance of problems with [CORS].
 Problems with [CORS] were discussed in the previous section on [using an iframe], and these problems are even more likely to arise when embedding in a `<div>`.

 To get around these problems, set [`cross site domains`] in your [Configuration] to the URL of your site:

 {% highlight yaml %}
+allow embedding: True
 cross site domains:
   - https://example.com
 {% endhighlight %}